 The lost art of cleaning walls

 Looking back, I remember that this was part of my mother’s spring cleaning routine.
 Look around at your walls.
 I bet they could use a cleaning.
+A world of caution: Always test a small area of your wall with your intended liquid cleaner.
+You don’t want to damage the walls or paint finish.

 Here are the tools your need to do the job right: